nolaProgramierer/django-react-hybrid/README.md

 That route corresponds to a route in the Django *urls.py* which returns the *piano_list* view.

 Again, this README isn't meant to be a step-by-step tutorial, but a further explanation of the Section material and of the code posted in the repository.
-Feel free to send me any questions you may have about the code or the implementation of this hybrid app.
+Feel free to send me any questions you may have about the code or the implementation of this hybrid app such as this one.